Eating Disorders In Male Athletes

 While many people may assume that eating disorders affect only women, they can also have an impact on men, and male athletes may be at higher risk than non-athletes.
 It's not uncommon for athletes, whether they are professionals, amateurs, or hobbyists, to experience eating disorders.
 These conditions, such as anorexia, bulimia, and binge eating disorder, can harm nearly every part of an athlete’s life and career.
 The pressure to maintain a specific body image or weight and to improve performance can be overwhelming, pushing individuals toward harmful eating habits.

 Support is available, and overcoming an eating disorder is possible.
-Treatment options may include therapy, nutritional counseling, and medical care.
+Treatment options for eating disorders in male athletes may include therapy, nutritional counseling, and medical care.
 With the right support, athletes and others can often find a path to recovery and lead more balanced lives.

 How can an eating disorder occur in an athlete?